Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - `"text" / "String" / "varchar"` - Results in a **String** / Varchar type (default name: `"text"`)
     - You may specify the maximum string length in either parentheses at the end of the type (e.g. `"String(32)"`) or via the `"length"` property (optional feature).
+      - Additionally, you may specify a flexible limit by separating the initial and the maximum limit with `-`
     - These strings are expected to be valid when empty.
 They default to an empty string, unless another default value is specified.
   - `"nonEmptyString" / "requiredString" / "StringNotEmpty" / "textNotEmpty"` -